 All of the Library's basic services are reported in governmental funds, which focus on how money flows into and out of those funds, as well as the balances left at year-end that are available for spending.
 The General Fund (Fund 291) is the Library's primary fund and is used for day-to-day services.
-The Capital Projects Fund (Fund 491) is funded by a transfer out from the General Fund.
+The Capital Projects Fund (Fund 491) is funded by a transfer from the General Fund.
 Expenditures in the Capital Projects Fund involve projects or items with a unit cost in excess of \$10,000.

-For the 2016 levy, the Board of Library Trustees approved a 0% increase on the 2015 extended levy.
-Compared to the prior fiscal year, Property Taxes were up \$279,829, while revenue from most other sources was up due to the 12-month fiscal year in 2016 versus the prior fiscal year, which was 8 months in duration, as described above.
-Gifts & Grants revenue was down due to a smaller Per Capital grant.
-Total Revenue for 2016 was up \$365,241 versus the prior fiscal year.
-With 4 additional months in the fiscal year, Total Expenditures were up \$4,923,519 for the year ending December 31, 2016 versus last fiscal year.
+For the 2017 levy, the Board of Library Trustees approved a 0% increase on the 2016 extended levy.
+Compared to the prior fiscal year, Property Taxes were up \$77,238.
+Total Revenue for 2017 was up \$208,725 versus the prior fiscal year.